Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

-where the additional index $I$ indicates that operators are to be evaluated in the interaction picture, where $H$ as well as all Lindblad operators (except $\mathcal{L}_{\kappa_s}$) contribute to the time-evolution.
-Here $\kappa_s(t)$ has an exponential decay, the parameters of which can be tuned by the properties of the Gaussian mode.
-While this construction is rather cumbersome if written as Liouvillian, in the path integral description however, the Gaussian mode can be integrated out immediately giving rise to a simple, closed expression for a colored bath.\\ Note that, in order to control the occupation of the propagating modes, it is sufficient to choose $\kappa_1=\kappa_2$ such that Stokes and anti-Stokes processes are equal in amplitude and then to adjust the loss rate $\kappa_P$ accordingly.
-This construction implies that the anti-Stokes processes are at least equally likely as the Stokes processes, such that the bath cannot be inverted and consequently lasing or condensation are excluded \cite{Byrnes2014}.\\ The fact that the linearized description of decay of excited atoms violates atom number conservation is an unphysical feature of this approximation.
+The fact that the linearized description of decay of excited atoms violates atom number conservation is an unphysical feature of this approximation.
 Since a more rigorous modeling of spontaneous decay, e.g. via the Lindblad operator $\hat{a}_e\hat{a}^\dagger_g$, is diagrammatically equivalent to a two-body interaction, which significantly complicates a systematic treatment, we compensate these spurious atom losses by fixing the density of atoms in the ground state.
-As we will see later, as long as saturation effects are negligible, this description of the atoms in combination with a specific selection rule for the Feynman diagrams becomes exact (see Sec.~\ref{sec:Feynman}).
+As we will see later, as long as saturation effects are negligible, this description of the incoherent dynamics of the atoms in combination with a specific selection rule for the Feynman diagrams becomes exact (see Sec.~\ref{sec:NLFR}).